glenveigas437/fancode-sports-app/README.md

 ## Important
 While running the app on your local system change the value of ```DB_HOST = localhost``` and while running the docker image change the value to ```host.docker.internal```
+The base.sql file is the original file provided with this assignment and all the migrations are included in it.